KTH-IV1201/bank/README.md

 # The Bank Application
 This is the bank sample application for IV1201.
 The purpose is to show usage of Java frameworks and tools.
-It is similar to the bank application used in hw4 in ID1212, Network Programming, but more extensive.

 ## Tools
 The following software development tools are used.